-Your Plan has a different Allowed Amount for Out-of-Network Providers than for Network Providers.
+There is a different Allowed Amount for Out-of-Network Providers than for Network Providers.
 If you decide not to see a VSP Network Provider, you may pay a larger share of the cost.
 You must pay for your services at the time of your appointment.
 Follow the instructions below to be reimbursed for Out-of-Network services.